pinot-contrib/pinot-docs/basics/indexing/star-tree-index.md

 ---
-description: Learn what a star-tree index is and how one works.
+description: Learn what a star-tree index is and the concept of how one works.
 ---

 # Star-Tree Index